 Connect With Other Artists

 Artists of all kinds usually form tight-knit communities between each other.
 One of the most effective ways to grow your audience as an artist is to join these communities of like-minded individuals.
 Connect with them on a regular basis, share what you’re working on, and maybe even work together on a larger project.
 All these things can help every artist involved grow a larger audience as followers of one artist can find something to love in another through these collaborations.
+If you want to learn more about the music business then why not research Gerard Zappa of Wooster?

 Don’t Spread Yourself Too Thin